-PY 2016 was marked by an ongoing review of the City's land use and zoning regulations.
-The Zoning Code will continue to be reviewed for deficiencies and inconsistencies in PY 2017 (particularly in light of related recommendations in the revised Analysis of Impediments to Fair Housing Choice), and amendments will be proposed and implemented to address any such deficiencies and inconsistencies found.
+The City's initiated an update of its General Plan during PY 2017.
+The Zoning Code will continue to be reviewed for deficiencies and inconsistencies during PY 2018 (particularly in light of related recommendations in the revised Analysis of Impediments to Fair Housing Choice and anticipated recommendations in the forthcoming homelessness plan), and amendments will be proposed and implemented to address any such deficiencies and inconsistencies found.

 As noted in the Projects section of this Annual Action Plan, the City anticipates again providing funding to the Housing Rights Center (HRC) of Los Angeles for enforcement and education services regarding fair housing in Carson.
 HRC will provide counseling, landlord/tenant, advocacy, complaint investigation, and (as necessary) litigation services.
 HRC will also conduct training sessions for service providers so as to educate them on how to recognize when their clients may be experiencing discrimination.
 HRC will also conduct testing to ensure that discrimination is not occurring and to uncover such discriminatory practices when they do occur.
-A robust enforcement system will serve as a deterrent against housing providers that may illegally discriminate against residents and will also decrease the number of illegal evictions
+A robust enforcement system will serve as a deterrent against housing providers that may illegally discriminate against residents and will also decrease the number of illegal evictions.